gmecc/micropython-mela/docs/source/board.rst

 .. image:: /img/mela-board.jpg

-``MELA-board`` является контроллером с открытым кодом на основе ``Python`` для промышленного использования и проектов IoT.
+``MELA-board`` является контроллером с открытым кодом на основе ``microPython`` for industrial use and projects IoT.

-``MELA-board`` выполнена на основе микроконтроллера ESP32-S3 N32R8V Flash 16 MB PSRAM 8 MB частота 240 MHz.
+``MELA-board`` based on a microcontroller ESP32-S3 N32R8 Flash 16 MB PSRAM 8 MB 240 MHz.

-``MELA-board`` для управления внешними устройствами имеет изолированные входы-выходы, порты обмена данными RS-485, RS-232, SPI, I2C, а также встоенный модуль WiFi.
+``MELA-board`` for controlling external devices has isolated inputs-outputs, data exchange ports RS-485, RS-232, SPI, I2C, and also a built-in module WiFi.

-Для визуального контроля и ручной настройки ``MELA-board`` имеет возможность подключения HMI по протоколам ``modbus RTU`` и ``modbus TCP``.
+For visual control and manual adjustment ``MELA-board`` has the ability to connect HMI according to protocols ``modbus RTU`` and ``modbus TCP``.

-Использование ``Python-платформы`` с открытым кодом для управления ``MELA-board`` позволяет опираться в разработках на большое количество прикладных библиотек и делает процесс написания и отладки программ простым и наглядным.
+Using the open source ``Python platform`` to control ``MELA-board`` allows you to rely on a large number of application libraries in your developments and makes the process of writing and debugging programs simple and visual.

-Нумерация контактов ``MELA-board`` не соответствует нумерации контроллера ESP32. Для установления необходимых номеров контактов приведена таблица пинов.
+The numbering of the contacts of the ``MELA-board`` does not correspond to the numbering of the ESP32 controller.
+To establish the necessary contact numbers, a table of pins is provided.

-Прикладная библиотека ``mela``
+Application library ``mela``
 ------------------------------

-Прикладная библиотека ``mela`` предназначена для адаптации известных классов ``micropython`` под конфигурацию ``MELA-board``. При создании реальных проектов для избежания возможных ошибок рекомендуется пользоваться прикладной библиотекой ``mela``. Однако, типовые библиотеки ``micropython`` также можно использовать при внимательной настройке параметров.
+The ``mela`` application library is designed to adapt known ``micropython`` classes to the ``MELA-board`` configuration.
+When creating real projects, it is recommended to use the ``mela`` application library to avoid possible errors.
+However, the typical ``micropython`` libraries can also be used with careful parameter settings.

 Technical specifications
 ------------------------